 TV screens are growing larger, yet they continue to shed weight.
-Consequently, you don’t need to dedicate a huge, clunky entertainment center to your television anymore.
-You can open up the space in your living room by attaching it to a wall mount.
+Consequently, you don’t need to dedicate a huge, clunky entertainment center or even a TV stand to your television anymore.
+You can open up the space in your living room by attaching your TV to a low-profile wall mount.

-Using a wall mount allows you to open up floor space in your home.
+Using a wall mount allows you to open up floor space in your living room, bedroom, or wherever you watch shows and movies.
 It also lets you select the precise viewing angle you want.
-Furthermore, many of today’s wall mounts cost less than the hefty, furniture-style entertainment centers of yore.
+Furthermore, many of today’s wall mounts cost less than the hefty furniture-style entertainment centers of yore.

-A TV mount that can both tilt and swivel away from the wall is the most expensive – and for many, the most desirable – option.
-With this type of mount, the tilt feature makes the TV more comfortable to watch, and the swivel mechanism makes it easier for you to access the back of the television to hook up cables.
+A TV mount that can tilt and swivel away from the wall is the most expensive – and often the most desirable – option.
+A tilting TV wall mount provides a more comfortable viewing experience; a swiveling mechanism makes it easier for you to hook up cables in the back.

 A tiltable TV mount allows you to tilt the screen, rotating it on a horizontal axis.
-You can pull the top of the screen outward, which will tilt the TV screen angle downward.
+You can pull the top of the screen outward, which tilts the screen downward.
 This is the most common use for a tiltable wall mount.

 Some tiltable TV mounts allow you to pull the bottom of the TV away from the wall, angling the screen upward.
 This is a less common configuration.

 If you pick a tiltable TV mount, don’t expect to angle it at something like 45 degrees to the wall.
-You can only move the TV one or two inches from the wall in a typical tilt TV mount setup.
+You can only move it 1 or 2 inches from the wall in a typical tilted setup.

 A fixed TV mount was the most common option several years ago.
 It holds the television about one-half inch from the wall, sitting parallel to the wall.
-Unlike the options discussed below, it doesn’t have any tilt features.
-It’s the cheapest type of TV mount available, and it’s also the easiest to install.
+Unlike other options, it doesn’t have tilt features.
+It’s the cheapest and easiest mount to install.

-VESA is a mounting interface standard used to ensure compatibility between TV mounts and flat screen TVs.
-The Video Electronics Standards Association created the VESA standard two decades ago.
+VESA is a mounting interface standard that ensures compatibility between TV mounts and flat screen TVs.
+The Video Electronics Standards Association created the VESA size concept two decades ago.

-Basically, the VESA standard refers to the screw hole patterns on the mounting bracket and on the TV, ensuring they align properly.
+Basically, VESA size refers to the pattern of screw mounting holes on the mounting bracket and TV, ensuring they align properly.

-When searching for a proper TV mount, you’ll often hear (or read) that a mount is VESA compliant.
-But you’ll actually want to make sure both the TV and the TV mount are VESA compliant.
+When searching for a proper TV mount, you may hear (or read) that a mount is VESA compliant.
+But you’ll actually want to make sure both the flat-panel TV and the mount are VESA compliant.

-VESA sometimes is referred to as FDMI, or Flat Panel Mounting Interface.
+VESA patterns are sometimes referred to as FDMI, or Flat Panel Mounting Interface.

-Make sure any TV mount you pick is VESA compliant, too.
+Make sure any mount you pick is VESA compliant, too.

-You will find TV mounts made of plastic, aluminum, and steel.
-Some mounts contain all three materials.
+TV mounts made of plastic, aluminum, or steel.
+Some contain all three materials.

-A mount that contains a fair amount of plastic won’t be as costly as an all-steel TV mount.
-But if you’re using a mount that has quite a bit of plastic, it should be limited to a lightweight TV.
+A mount with a fair amount of plastic won’t cost as much as an all-steel mount.
+However, if your mount has a lot of plastic, it should be limited to a lightweight TV.

-Screen size is measured diagonally by the TV manufacturer.
-Don’t try to pick a TV mount based on the length of the screen horizontally.
-The diagonal measurement determines TV mount compatibility.
+The size of a TV screen is measured diagonally by the TV manufacturer.
+This measurement determines TV mount compatibility.

 You can get a rough estimate of this measurement by running a tape measure from corner to corner.
-But it’s better to use the manufacturer’s official screen measurement when looking for a compatible TV mount.
+However, it’s even better to use the manufacturer’s official screen measurement.

-As discussed above, three types of TV wall mounts exist: fixed, tilt, and tilt/swivel.
-Look closely at the room where you’re going to hang the mount.
+Look closely at your space.
 Will you need the mount to tilt and/or swivel?
-Think about how the seating is arranged in the room to determine whether you need some versatility in the TV’s angle.
+Think about how your seating is arranged to determine whether you need some versatility in the TV’s angle.

 Mounting to drywall alone will not hold the weight of the bracket and TV over the long run.
-You must attach the mounting bracket to wood studs, and you can use a stud finder to locate the wood studs inside your wall.
+You must attach the mounting bracket to wood studs.
+Use a stud finder to locate them.

 If you can’t make your stud finder work, it’s possible to remove the trim at the bottom of the wall and look for drywall screws, which would have been placed into the studs.
 Or, if you have a drop ceiling, you may be able to see the studs by removing a ceiling panel.

-Once you think you’ve located a wall stud, use a tiny drill bit and drill into the drywall.
-If you hit resistance from the wood stud, you’ll feel it in this test hole as you drill.
-There would be no resistance behind drywall only.
+Once you’ve located a stud, use a tiny drill bit and drill into the wall.
+If you hit resistance from the stud, you’ll feel it in this test hole as you drill.
+No resistance occurs behind drywall only.

 Do not skip the step of ensuring that the mount is level before hanging the TV.

-Use your bubble level to measure the mount both horizontally and vertically, ensuring it’s straight.
-If it isn’t, take down the mount and start over with the installation process.
+Use your bubble level to measure the mount horizontally and vertically, ensuring it’s straight.
+If it isn’t, take down the mount and start the process over.

 A crooked TV mount will leave the television’s weight off-center, which could cause the mount to eventually fail.

-Don’t try to hang the TV on the mount by yourself.
-Find someone to help you lift and properly position the TV on the mount.
-Having a third person available who can organize and hold the cables doesn’t hurt, either.
+Don’t hang the TV on the mount by yourself.
+Find someone to help you lift and properly position it.
+Having a third person to organize and hold the cables doesn’t hurt, either.

-If you decide to mount the bracket yourself, you’ll need some specific tools.
-Beyond the tools for finding a wall stud, as described above, you will also need the following:
+If you decide to mount the bracket yourself, you’ll need certain tools beyond a stud finder.

-Unless you have a mount that tilts and swivels well away from the wall, you will want to connect the cables to the back of your TV before hanging it.
-It’s very difficult to slide the cable into a port when the TV is nearly flush to the wall with a fixed mount.
+Unless you have a swiveling/tilting TV wall mount that moves well away from the wall, you will want to connect the cables to the back of the TV before hanging it.
+It’s difficult to slide the cable into a port when the TV is nearly flush to the wall with a fixed mount.

-A. Don’t attempt to mount your TV without knowing the answer to this question!
-Consult your TV manufacturer’s website to determine which brackets are compatible with your TV model.
-The TV bracket manufacturer’s website should list sizes and brands of TV it works with, too.
+A. Consult your TV manufacturer’s website to determine which brackets are compatible with your TV model.
+The website should list sizes and brands of TV it works with, too.

-If both mount and television are listed as compatible by the manufacturers, the mount will support the TV’s weight.
+If both mount and television are compatible, the mount will support the TV’s weight.

-A. No one wants to have a wall-mounted TV break loose from the bracket and crash to the floor.
-Proper installation of the bracket should ensure that it will be safe to use.
-Follow all of the bracket maker’s instructions exactly.
-If you’re at all unsure that you can do the work on your own, hire a professional who will guarantee the work.
+A. No one wants their wall-mounted TV to break loose and crash to the floor.
+Proper installation is key.
+Follow all instructions exactly.
+If you’re at all unsure, hire a professional who will guarantee the work.

-A. Some TV mounts have extra hardware onto which you can mount a soundbar.
-Perhaps you could install a wall shelf near the TV to hold the soundbar if your mount doesn’t offer extra hardware.
+A. Some TV mounts have extra hardware where you can mount a soundbar.
+If yours does not, perhaps you could install a wall shelf near the TV to hold the soundbar.

 A. Most mounts will fit a curved TV and a flat screen TV equally well.
-Just make sure that the TV mount you want to use is listed as compatible with your curved TV model and screen size.
+Just make sure the mount you use is listed as compatible with your curved TV model and size.